choojs/choo/README.md

 Also imagine telling some business people you chose to rewrite something critical to the company using the `choo` framework.
 :steam_locomotive::train::train::train:

+### Why is it a framework, and not a library?
+I love small libraries that do one thing well, but when working in a team, having an undocumented combination of packages often isn't great. `choo()` is a small set of packages that work well together, wrapped in an an architectural pattern.
+This means you get all the benefits of small packages, but get to be productive right from the start.

 ### How does choo compare to X?
 Ah, so this is where I get to rant. `choo` (_chugga-chugga-chugga-choo-choo!_)